The best presentations are conversations

 The quality of your presentation depends just as much on what you choose to leave out as you include

-Filter your ideas and present only those points which are relevant and animate your message your audience.
+Filter your ideas and present only those points which are relevant and animate your message for your audience.

 Now you can open up your presentation software